EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 The motion control module will respond to the EXE command by turning on an input relay (ACK) if no error is found in the parameters given.
-The F3RP61 needs to check the ACK by using a record shown below.
+The Linux CPU needs to check the ACK by using a record shown below.

 ```